AdamMcCarthyCS/web-dev-1-assignment-2/README.md

 - The weather icon was obtained [here](https://iconscout.com/free-icon/free-weather-icon_1100758) and edited using microsoft powerpoint by me to include text
 - Keep elements from stacking when narrowed using the is-mobile class found [here](https://bulma.io/documentation/columns/responsiveness/#mobile-columns)

+- The clipart sun-image.png Designed By Nicole Jiang was taken from [here](https://pngtree.com/freepng/sun-clipart-golden-yellow-gradient-sun-vector-material_5564308.html?sol=downref&id=bef)
+#### Proof of concept 2 - Attributions
-- The sun image used in the card was obtained [here](https://pngtree.com/freepng/sun-clipart-golden-yellow-gradient-sun-vector-material_5564308.html)
+- The sun and clouds weather icon was found [here](https://freesvg.org/vector-image-of-color-weather-forecast-icon-for-sunny-intervals) and is public domain